AxaFrance/ecotag/README.md

  - Optional
      - **Tasks file path** : called with "-t <VALUE>" or "--tasks-path <VALUE>".
 Defines the path of the tasks.json file, which describes the tasks to execute.
 If not provided, the webapp will start, but not the batch.
      - **Security path** : called with "-s <VALUE>" or "--security-path <VALUE>".
 Defines the security directory path.
 ML-Cli has only access to files inside this directory.
 If not provided, the security path will be the same as the base directory path.
+     - **Compares paths**: called with "-c <VALUE>" or "--compares-paths <VALUE>".
+Defines the repositories that contain comparison files that you can download and read from the webapp.
+To provide several repositories, please read the following example: '-c repository1,repository2'
  - Other
      - **Help**: called with "-?", "-h" or "--help", it provides a description of all parameters directly in the terminal.